ChronoSheets/ChronoSheets-CSharp-Client/docs/AggregateJobTasksApi.md

 <a name="aggregatejobtasksgetaggregatejobtasks"></a>
 # **AggregateJobTasksGetAggregateJobTasks**
-> CsApiApiResponseListAggregateJobCode AggregateJobTasksGetAggregateJobTasks (string xChronosheetsAuth)
+> CSApiResponseListAggregateJobCode AggregateJobTasksGetAggregateJobTasks (string xChronosheetsAuth)

 Get jobs and tasks information, aggregated